LiteFarmOrg/LiteFarm/README.md

    brew services start postgresql
    ```

 2. Set up the PostgreSQL role (account) and databases.
-(The `packages/api/.env.default` file specifies `pg-litefarm` and `test_farm`, respectively, for development and test database names.)
 You will use the `psql` client program.
 Account setup details will vary by OS.
-If an installer asks you to choose a password for the `postgres` (superuser) account, use `postgres`.
+If an installer asks you to choose a password for the `postgres` (superuser) account, use `postgres` for consistency with the contents of `.env.default`.

    - Linux.
 In a terminal, start the client with `sudo -u postgres psql`, then execute each of the following commands.
 (The last command terminates the client session.)
        ```sql